 Band directors claim that alto clarinets are more fragile, that they’re harder to play in tune, that the tonal color is lost in the sound of the other clarinets, that the range can be covered by the Bb and bass clarinets, and the list goes on.

-This led to less clarinetists specializing in the alto clarinet, and with the reduced demand for parts, composers generally stopped writing for them further decreasing the demand.
+This led to fewer clarinetists specializing in the alto clarinet, and with the reduced demand for parts, composers generally stopped writing for them further decreasing the demand.

 However, if you program a concert or marching band piece composed before the 1980s, it’s pretty likely to have an alto clarinet part.